Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Dynamic connectivity estimation methods

 As explained in Section~\ref{subsubsection:wishart_process}, the Wishart process is constructed from a scale matrix $\v{L}$ and Gaussian processes that are parameterized by kernel hyperparameters $\theta$.
 To complete the generative model of the Wishart process, we define priors on these two parameters:

 Inferring the Wishart process from data, that is, computing the posterior distribution $p\left(\v{\Sigma}\left( \v{x} \right) \mid \v{Y}\right)$, is substantially more challenging than for the sliding-window approach.
 We follow the Wishart process inference procedure as described in~\cite{huijsdens2024robust}.
+That is, we use Gibbs sampling to infer the posterior distributions for (the lower Cholesky decomposition of) the scale matrix, the kernel hyperparameters, and the Gaussian process samples, and then use this to construct the posterior distribution for the covariance.
+To sample the scale matrix and kernel hyperparameters, we use a Random Walk Metropolis Hastings sampler.
+Since the Gaussian process samples are highly correlated, these are sampled using elliptical slice sampling~\cite{murray2010elliptical}.

-The Sequential Monte Carlo sampler~\cite{del2006sequential} requires a choice for the number of particles to be initialized, and the number of MCMC mutation steps to use.
+Since parameters of the Wishart process are highly correlated, we use a Sequential Monte Carlo sampler~\cite{del2006sequential, huijsdens2024robust} for robust inference.
+This sampler requires a choice for the number of particles to be initialized, and the number of MCMC mutation steps to use.
 We initialized $1000$ particles.
 The number of MCMC mutation steps varied and was based on convergence of the posterior $p\left(\v{\Sigma} \left( \v{x} \right) \mid \v{Y} \right)$, as measured by the Potential Scale Reduction Factor ($\hat{R}$)~\cite{gelman1992inference}.
 We used three parallel inference chains, and set the number of mutation steps such that $\hat{R}<1.1$ for the covariance matrices.
 Although the kernel hyperparameters and scale matrix did not always converge across chains, the covariance itself did.
 This can happen because different combinations of the hyperparameters can result in the same covariance matrix, but since we are only looking at the covariance itself, our estimates of functional connectivity over time will be reliable.
 We implemented everything in Python.
 The Wishart process was implemented using the Python JAX framework~\cite{jax2018github} and SMC sampling in Blackjax~\cite{lao2022blackjax}, a Python library that builds on the JAX framework.